imfh/weather-beacon/README.md

 <em>Pulsing</em> = precipitation tomorrow

-This project is a physical object based on the site <http://wthr.im">wthr.im</a>
+This project is a physical object based on the site <a href="http://wthr.im">wthr.im</a>